Mrs Chippy: Life

-Mrs Chippy’s voyage was not without incident.
+Mrs Chippy's voyage was not without incident.
 Storekeeper Thomas Orde-Lees, in a diary entry dated 13 September 1914, relates that "An extraordinary thing happened during the night.
 The tabby cat jumped overboard through one of the cabin portholes and the officer on watch, Lt.
 Hudson, heard her screams and turned the ship smartly round & picked her up.
 She must have been in the water 10 minutes or more".
-The cat was retrieved by the ship’s biologist, Robert Clark, using one of his sample nets.
+The cat was retrieved by the ship's biologist, Robert Clark, using one of his sample nets.

 After the Endurance became trapped in pack ice and was destroyed, Shackleton decided that Mrs Chippy and four of the sled dogs that had been carried on board would not survive.
 In a diary entry dated 29 October 1915 he recorded:

 This afternoon Sallie's three youngest pups, Sue's Sirius, and Mrs. Chippy, the carpenter's cat, have to be shot.
 We could not undertake the maintenance of weaklings under the new conditions.
 Macklin, Crean, and the carpenter seemed to feel the loss of their friends rather badly.

 McNish was very attached to Mrs Chippy and never forgave Shackleton for having him killed.

+Legacy

 McNish died, destitute, in Wellington, New Zealand, in September 1930, and was buried with full naval honours in an unmarked grave in Karori Cemetery.
 The New Zealand Antarctic Society placed a headstone on the grave in 1959.
-To this they added a life-size bronze statue of Mrs Chippy in 2004, funded through public subscription, to complete a tribute and memorial to the carpenter and his much-loved cat.
+In 2004 a life-size bronze statue of Mrs Chippy, funded through public subscription, was added as a tribute and memorial to the carpenter and his much-loved cat.

 In February 2011, Mrs Chippy and expedition member Perce Blackborow were featured on a postage stamp issued by the South Georgia and the South Sandwich Islands.